 To be severely punished for losing two games with little meaning doesn’t seem right.
 The loss at Washington came two days after UCLA had clinched the prize it had sought all season.
 The first round loss to California in the conference tournament was a major upset, all right, but if the Bruins were going to be flat this was a good time for it.
 The team lacked the incentive of opponents who were desperate and knew it had already earned a high NCAA seed.

 Ben Howland is an intense coach who doesn’t like to lose any game.
-But some prominent coaches, most notable Lute Olson and Roy Williams, have openly questioned the wisdom of having a conference tournament.
+But some prominent coaches, most notably Lute Olson and Roy Williams, have openly questioned the wisdom of having a conference tournament.

 “We beat each other up for months and then do it again for three days,” said Williams.
 “Yes, I have questioned that.”

 Conference tournaments create a lot of interest and bring in a lot of money, though, so they’re here to stay.
 The Pac-10 has announced the tournament will remain at Staples Center the next five years.

 While UCLA fans wonder about the Bruins’ seed, USC fans are happy with a No. 5 seed in Tim Floyd’s second season as coach.

 USC hadn’t been invited in five years but Floyd has coached 40 wins in two seasons, including a 23-11 record this season.